rjarratt/Route20/README.md

 This program is a DECnet router that implements version 2.0 of the DECnet routing specification found here: http://linux-decnet.sourceforge.net/docs/route20.txt

+# Third Alpha Release 18th March 2020
+This third release has the following major new Features
+1. Basic Network Management commands with support for the following commands:
+   * SHOW KNOWN CIRCUITS
+   * SHOW ADJACENT NODES
+1. DDCMP over TCP/IP
+   * There are the beginnings of some Phase II support, which has been partially tested against TOPS-20 on SimH.
+Maintenance mode is not supported
+1. A partially completed port to VAXELN.

+More minor changes include:
+1. Now also runs on FreeBSD.
+1. Added a requirement for the router node to be named.
+This is needed particularly for Phase II.
+1. Windows logging will log to console as well if it is being run interactively.
+1. Lots of bug fixes and minor improvements.

 # Second Alpha Release 15th Sep 2012
 This second release has been successfully tested with another person in another area.
 It fixes the following bugs and limitations: